duncombe/wikis/Development-of-Test-Themes.md

 * Is the associated metadata sufficient to provide necessary information about the datasets and to compare the different models and observations on the same reference frame?
 * Can we discover, access, and overlay model data from both non-federal catalogs and federal catalogs?
 * Can we discover, access, and overlay data from federal and non-federal river and coastal flood models including coastal elevation data and baythmetric data in a single IPython notebook?
-* Can we discover, access, and overlay water quality data to determine impacts of inundation to human health?
+* Can we discover, access, and overlay water quality data or inputs to statistical or dynamical water quality models (e.g. precipitation) to determine impacts of inundation to human health?

 #### Required data to answer the questions (source for each type of data identified in parentheses):